 What is travel soccer and what are its benefits?

-Shenandoah County Soccer (SCSL)Travel is a competitive program for players with above average skills and a strong drive to develop their soccer abilities and love of the game.
-Boys and girls that are ready to play competitive soccer, want to learn new skills, are ready to make the necessary commitment to play travel soccer and are ready to be coached by licensed coaching staff will benefit from playing travel soccer.
+Shenandoah County Soccer League (SCSL)Travel Soccer is a competitive program for players with above average skills and a strong drive to develop their soccer abilities and love of the game.
+Boys and girls who are ready to play competitive soccer, want to learn new skills, are ready to make the necessary commitment to play travel soccer, and are ready to be coached by experienced coaches will benefit from playing travel soccer.

 How will my son or daughter be picked for a team?

-SCSL will run open tryouts in May to form teams for the following soccer year (fall and spring).
+SCSL will run open tryouts in the spring to form teams for the following soccer year (fall and spring).
 All players are evaluated during these tryouts by the team coaches and additional evaluators.
-Selected players are placed on appropriate teams by the coaching staff.
+Selected players are placed on appropriate teams by the coaches.

 How do I determine the right age group for my child?

 Players will tryout based on their birth year in order to identify which players are above average for their age group.
-Players may be grouped together in different birth years for example; player born in 2002 may be grouped with the players born in 2001.
+Players may be grouped together in different birth years; for example, a player born in 2004 may be grouped with the players born in 2003.

 Can my child try out in a different age group?